 People have known that some animals are born with two heads for quite some time now.
 It’s a strange and rare event, and as such, humans have mythologized it ever since they first saw it.
 Today, we have learned quite a bit more about this strange event known as bicephaly.
 Bicephaly breaks down into two pieces, “bi,” meaning two, and “cephaly,” meaning head.
 Altogether and we see why it’s been named as such.

 To this day, the event is so rare that almost every known occurrence gets some sort of news coverage.
 While we know quite a bit about how this happens, there is still some mystery surrounding bicephaly as a whole.
 Let’s take a look into what actually causes it.

 How does bicephaly happen?

-The first possible cause of bicephaly is through the incomplete splitting of an embryo.
-When this happens internally, most mammals will spontaneously trigger an abortion, or miscarriage.
+The first possible cause of bicephaly is the incomplete splitting of an embryo.
+When this happens internally, most mammals will spontaneously trigger an abortion or miscarriage.
 This mostly comes from the fact that the genetic survival strategy of mammals is quality over quantity, and when a mammal’s body does a genetic “check” on the embryo, certain developmental issues will trigger an end to the pregnancy.

 For snakes, however, this mechanism isn’t nearly as sensitive.
-Since snakes are more about numbers than they are about personally raising their young, these biological “checks” don’t happen like they do in humans.
+Since snakes are more about numbers than they are about personally raising their young, these biological “checks” don’t happen as they do in humans.
 Additionally, once a snake lays an egg, the development of the embryo is mostly out of the snake’s control, and the eggs are much more susceptible to environmental factors that could trigger a spontaneous split.
 Essentially, it’s much more likely to happen to a reptile than it is to a mammal.